qutip/qutip/doc/frontmatter.rst

 About This Documentation
 ==========================

-These pages contains automatically generated API documentation for QuTiP.
-A PDF version of this text is included with QuTiP, and may be found on the `downloads page <http://code.google.com/p/qutip/downloads/list>`_.
+This document contains a user guide and automatically generated API documentation for QuTiP.
+A PDF version of this text is available at the `download page <http://code.google.com/p/qutip/downloads/list>`_.

 **For more information see the** `QuTiP project web page`_.